fmitch/ComputationalMath/src/linalg/iterative.md

 Uses the Jacobi method of iteration to solve the linear system Ax = b.

 ## Input:
-`double* A` - A pointer to a square, 2D array of doubles `double* b` - A pointer to an array containing the solution b to Ax=b.
+*  `double* A` - A pointer to a square, 2D array of doubles
+*  `double* b` - A pointer to an array containing the solution b to Ax=b.
-`int N` - The dimension of the square matrix A.
+*  `int N` - The dimension of the square matrix A.
-`int& count = 0` - A counter which will contain the number of iterations performed.
+*  `int& count = 0` - A counter which will contain the number of iterations performed.
-`long double tol = 1e-8` - The tolerance for convergence.
+*  `long double tol = 1e-8` - The tolerance for convergence.
-`int maxIter = 1e6` - The maximum number of iterations performed before the method exits..
+*  `int maxIter = 1e6` - The maximum number of iterations performed before the method exits.

 ## Output:
 `double* xk` - A pointer to the solution x for Ax=b.
 Once the error between two